 When the weekend comes, I am ready for some downtime with my minis.
 Sometimes the only downtime we get is first thing in the morning before the games and errands start.
 Which is why we make the most of it.
-Vanilla Almond Dutch Baby Pancake is perfect, put life on pause, and enjoy the moment type of dish.
+Vanilla Almond Dutch Baby Pancake is perfect, puts life on pause, and enjoys the moment type of dish.

 Oh, me oh my guys!!!
 I mean really this year has been c.r.a.z.y crazy and if you follow me on Instagram and have seen my stories you will see a lot of Dutch Baby pancakes pop up.
 I have been wanting to share some of these recipes with you since spring, but this thing called life has got me and the fam tied up.

 Between losing a job, finding a job, traveling, the kids, then finding another new job, the processes of moving (still going through the motions), school starting, birthday parties, and just this thing called life.
 I won’t lie it has been hard to keep up with this blog and all the recipes.
 But!
 We have managed and now I get to share one of my favorite fall breakfasts with you!

 Vanilla Almond Dutch Baby Pancake looks fancy enough to wow your mother in law but honestly is the easiest thing to make.
 All you need is a cast-iron skillet, a blender, oh, and a few ingredients and you are ready to go.

 How to make Vanilla Almond Dutch Baby

 - The first thing is first with this Vanilla Almond Dutch Baby Pancake place all the ingredients except the butter into the blender and blends until smooth.
 Wow now that the hard part is over…